 What’s my writing background?

 I’ve published articles in the Santa Barbara Independent and Impact Magazine as well as proclamations on behalf of a US Governor.
-In addition to being a freelance writer, I’ve published content for blogs, websites and nonprofit organizations.
+For fun, I’m an editor of Flash Fiction for the Santa Barbara Literary Journal and fund their Flash Cat contest.
+I’ve published content for blogs, websites and nonprofit organizations.
 I’m currently enrolled in literature and creative writing graduate level classes at Harvard University Extension School.
-I’m an active member of the SCBWI and participant in #MGLitChat, #OwnVoices and #MGBookChat.
+I’m an active member of the SCBWI and participant in #MGLitChat and #MGBookChat.

 Why did I choose to write a middle grade fiction novel?

-To this day, children’s literature seems magical to me.
-They remain portals to other worlds—as many books are, certainly, but with middle grade novels, I am keenly aware of the huge significance they can have on a young reader, on someone who’s still learning about the world and about herself.
-Whenever I work on a middle grade novel, part of me can’t help wondering how this book might change some child’s life.
+To this day, children’s literature seems magical to me—it creates portals to other worlds.
+With middle grade novels, I am keenly aware of the huge significance they can have on a young reader, on someone who’s still learning about the world and about herself.
+Whenever I work on a middle grade novel, part of me can’t help wondering how this book might affect some child’s life.